loco-choco/tt-bf-processor/README.md

 ## What is this project

 This is a second version of my implementation of a [Brainf\*ck Processor](https://github.com/loco-choco/bf-processor/tree/main), with an architecture for the Tiny Tapeout project.
+Because of some limitations and time constraints, it only implements 6 out of the 8 instructions, BF has, hence the name _BF3b4_ (BF 3/4).

 ## State Machine